live art show

 artist and curator francis palazzolo

 open source gallery

 306 17th Street

-The Live Art Show is a collaborative art-making project led by Francis Palazzolo at the Open Source Gallery.
-This participatory art show takes place every third Thursday during the Summer of 2016 from 2pm to 6pm.
-Palazzolo turns personal care tasks into public games, making the Live Art show accessible and engaging.
-A testament to the power of the art and community, Palazzolo collaborates with self-taught artists confronting low socio-economic conditions; together they engage Park Slope gallery-goers.
+live art show is a participatory art project facilitated by Francis Palazzolo at the open source gallery.
+Co-created art takes place every third Thursday during the Summer of 2016 from 2pm to 6pm.
+Palazzolo engages gallery-goers with personal care tasks, turning the situation into public games, making the live art show accessible and engaging.
+A testament to the power of the art and community, Palazzolo invites local self-taught artists to particpate in the process.

 The documentation shows the type of gaming that took place.
 Indicitive of the composition, on August 18th, the artwork mixed "how do you take care of yourself?" questions with the “Exquisite Corpse” Surrealist game.
 The gallery doors were flung wide open onto the street, so the self-taught artists' and Palazzolo were able to engage gallery-goers and passersby.
 Like venders peddling charmed remedies they turned the audience into active participants.
 On that day, the artwork merged the sharing of intimate conversations with depictions of facial treatments.
 The success of “being neighborly” in the South Slope lead to more events at the open source in the fall of 2016 and refreshing momentum to continue beyond this locale.

 Materials were provided by the open source.
 Contributing self-taught artists: Vincent Salas, Aracelis Rivera, Maura Hall, Laura Anne Walker, Larry Willoughby, Rosemary Yoboby, Ray Lopez, Martha Haddock-Cruz, Georgia Redd, Bernadette Corcoran, Michael Johnson, Lukau Lukelo, Jenny Chan, and Derrick Brown.